manhowong/ephys-analysis-toolbox/README.md

 ## 4.3 Export the processed data/ analysis results

-- The above script templates and some functions require you to specify an output folder where the output files (processed data or analysis results) will be exported to.
+- The above script templates and some functions require you to specify an output folder to where the output files (processed data or analysis results) will be exported.
     - If the output folder does not exist, the scripts/functions will create the folder automatically.
     - If the output folder already exists, new output files will overwrite existing ones if they have identical names.
 Change to another folder unless you want to update the output files.
 - Output file names are generated automatically.